Yuyu-billing/yuyu/README.md

 Available action for unpaid invoice handling consist of:

 - send_message : Sending a message to a customer
+- pause_instance : Will pause compute instance
+- suspend_instance : Will suspend compute instance
-- stop_instance : Will stop, compute instance
+- stop_instance : Will stop compute instance
 - delete_instance : Will delete compute, image, router, snapshot or volume

 ### Enabling Unpaid Invoice Handling